wp-plugins/socials-ignited/readme.txt

 3. Actual output

 == Changelog ==

+= 1.7.2 =
+* Now all options have user-supplied default from the options page.
+* Optimized output of CSS rules for each widgets.
+This also fixes some edge cases where invalid rules would get outputted.
+* The default option values are now only used when creating new widgets, rather than determining the outcome of the CSS generation.

 = 1.7.1 =
 * Fixed a bug where only the generated CSS of the first Socials Ignited widget would get outputted (when multiple widgets existed).